Dungeons & Dragons: Shadow over Mystara: Reception

 Dungeons & Dragons: Shadow over Mystara has been very well received.
 In Japan, Game Machine listed the game on their April 1, 1996 issue as being the sixth most-popular arcade game at the time.
-On release, a reviewer for Next Generation said it "is full of the stuff that made the first so fun."
+On release, a reviewer for Next Generation said that the game is "full of the stuff" that made the original fun.
 He further said that the game had refined Dungeons & Dragons: Tower of Doom, improving the animation quality to X-Men: Children of the Atom level, expanding the number of playable characters, adding more stage branches and endings to create deeper gameplay and story, and incorporating more interesting character abilities such as wielding two swords.
 Despite this, he gave it only three out of five stars.
 Wataru Maruyama of VideoGames praised the game's "astounding" graphical details and called it "Capcom's latest masterpiece".
-According to Allen Rausch of GameSpy in 2004, "Shadows Over Mystara was a stellar game back when arcades were still a good place to find the hottest games.
-And it's still fun today."
+According to Allen Rausch of GameSpy in 2004, Shadows Over Mystara was a stellar game back when arcades were a place to find the hottest games, and that the game is still fun today.
 Spanish website MeriStation also gave it a positive retrospective outlook.
 Both Tower of Doom and Shadow over Mystara have since gained a cult following.

 Retro Gamer ranked Dungeons & Dragons: Shadow over Mystara as the sixteenth top retro arcade game.
-In 2011, GameSpy ranked the game as number 50 on their list of the top arcade games, calling it "one of the most purely entertaining titles ever released for any platform."
+In 2011, GameSpy ranked the game as number 50 on their list of the top arcade games, calling it "one of the most purely entertaining titles ever released" for any platform.
 In 2013, the title was ranked as the eighteenth top beat 'em up video game of all time by Heavy.com.
 Kotaku included it among the best looking beat 'em up games from the 16-bit era.
 IGN ranked Shadow Over Mystara number 9 on their list of "The Top 11 Dungeons & Dragons Games of All Time" in 2014.